 Portugal succeeded in getting fado, a traditional music genre, listed by UNESCO as an intangible cultural heritage in November 2011, amid an array of fado-related events and promotions.

-That’s all very well for those that like listening to it but if I have to hear Mariza complaining that “it wasn’t me who left the door open” one more time, I think I’ll have to sew my ears shut.
+That’s all very well for those that like listening to it but if I have to hear Mariza complaining that “it wasn’t me who left the door open” one more time, I might join in the lament in a differnet way.

 I can take small doses of fado, and actually really enjoy the accompanying Portuguese 12-string guitar and viola music, but the melancholic voices of fadistas tend to grate.

-Although the lyrics can cover a wide range of subjects, the overriding sentiment of fado is saudade, which roughly translates as lament, giving the songs a mournful tone.
+Although the lyrics can cover a wide range of subjects, the overriding sentiment of fado is saudade, which roughly translates as nostalgic feelings of missing something or someone, giving the songs a mournful tone.
 I prefer more cheerful songs.

 I accept that I’m not an aficionado and that to fado fans, the music and voices may be truly sublime and that a heartfelt performance can touch them to the very core of their being and have them sobbing in their seats.
 But, as the saying goes, each to their own.

 I don’t think I’ve ever heard fado played at ‘local’ restaurants in Portugal but go anywhere touristy and it seems to become an obligatory soundtrack to meals.
 I even had to listen to it over breakfast in one guest house in Coimbra.

 And anyone who’s wandered around Lisbon’s Bairro Alto at night will have been accosted by touts trying to drag them into the various fado houses there.
 While some appear to be tourist traps, Tasca do Chico is supposed to be pretty good, as is Povo in Cais do Sodre.